Things to Do in Amman

 Restaurants, cafés, dessert shops, and streets remain active late into the night, especially during weekends and warmer months.

-Nighttime in Amman often feels:
+Nighttime in Amman often feels: Social, Relaxed, Welcoming, and Energetic without feeling overwhelming

 For many travelers, some of the best memories in Amman happen after sunset.